zxeltor/zxeltor.StoCombat.Realtime/README.md

 You could also run the dotnet cli build and run commands from inside the zxeltor.StoCombatAnalyser.Interface project folder as well.

 ## Screen Shots
-Figure 1: What the application overlays look like on top of STO.
+Figure: What the application overlays look like on top of STO.
 You can see the DOUBLE KILL achievement overlay high center screen, and the real-time combat data grid in the upper right.
 ![Overlays](https://github.com/zxeltor/zxeltor.StoCombat.Realtime/blob/master/ScreenShots/overlays_scaled.jpg)

-Figure 2: The main application UI.
+Figure: The main application UI.
 Use this to configure achievment processing, and the overlay settings.
 ![Overlays](https://github.com/zxeltor/zxeltor.StoCombat.Realtime/blob/master/ScreenShots/ui.png)

 ## Disclaimer